Friday, 2 November 2012

 I am very far indeed from being devoted to anything or anyone, except possibly Christ himself.
 Part of me wants to stand back from Jewish identity, which could only be proved with the utmost difficulty and might bring me harm.
 But another part wants to know the truth, and cleave to my own people, if such they are, as I believe.

 There was a date when my doubts about the origin of both my parents began to crystalise.
 It was a few days before the Christmas of 2002, my mother had been dead for about three months, and I was visiting an old friend of hers, whom I had not seen since childhood, in her dark flat in a beautiful square in the centre of Lisbon.
-And I well remember sitting in this old woman's best back room, and feeling both close to her and strangely distant, and her suddenly saying, without any preparation, "Oh, you did know that your father's father was from Poland, didn't you?"
+And I well remember sitting in this old woman's best back room, and feeling both close to her and strangely distant, and her suddenly saying, without any preparation, "Oh, you did know that your father's father was Polish s, didn't you?"

 "You are talking about Arthur's father, aren't you?
 Arthur, the man who brought me up?"